 If you’ve tried this HEALTHY TURKEY LASAGNA WITH SPINACH AND RICOTTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Turkey Lasagna with Spinach and Ricotta, my take on the classic lasagna, just a lot healthier and lighter.
+Healthy Turkey Lasagna with Spinach and Ricotta, my take on the classic lasagna, just a lot easier and lighter.
 A great comfort food for a family dinner that is super easy to make.
 It's healthy, it's delicious, and kid friendly too.
 If you like ground turkey, this is a recipe for you.
 Perfect during Fall, or even Thanksgiving, this turkey lasagna is a delicious dish for everyone.

 - 1 onion